xgcm/xgcm/doc/grid_topology.rst

 .. figure:: images/cubed_sphere_face_connections.png
   :alt: cubed sphere face connections

-This geomtry has six faces.
+This geometry has six faces.
 We can generate an xarray Dataset that has two spatial dimensions and a face dimension as follows:

 .. ipython:: python